joopringelberg/perspectives-apitypes/README.md

 # perspectives-apitypes
 Types to use in Purescript programs that communicate with Perspectives-core over TCP.
+The module also defines a serialization format of contexts, roles and properties that is used to create Contexts and Roles over the API.

 This module is used in:
 * [perspectives-core](https://github.com/joopringelberg/perspectives-core)
 * [perspectives-arc-languageserver](https://github.com/joopringelberg/perspectives-arc-languageserver)